mikeoverbay/nuTerra/README.md

 ### This is the home of nuTerra where all the work will be done to rewrite Terra using New OpenGL techniques.

 #### Update log..
+2/9/2020
+Added frustrum culling for the models. the VAO is rendering fast.
+Maxim has cleaned up and removed the code and simplified some functions.</br>

+#### Update log..
 2/5/2020
 All transforms take place in shaders now.</br>
 The base_model_holder_ structure is ready to be loaded from the space.bin data.
 I need to add code to extract the visual information and place it in each component of each model.</br>